Santa Maria dell'Orazione e Morte

 The stretcher in the corner offers a clue to the story behind the crypt.
 The church was established in 1576 to provide a proper burial for abandoned corpses.
 While it used to include huge vaults where over 8000 bodies were buried, most of the vaults were destroyed during other construction in 1886.
 This chamber is all that remains.

-Update August 1, 2016: Closed to visitors for renovations, didn’t say for how long.
+Update as of August 1, 2016: Closed to visitors for renovations, didn’t say for how long.

-Update April 25, 2019: Still closed to visitors for renovations.
+Update as of April 25, 2019: Still closed to visitors for renovations.

 Know Before You Go